testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 const el = findByIcon('profile');
 ```

-There are 3 behaviors then that can be aggressively reported: imports, renders, and queries.
-This new Aggressive Reporting mechanism will just work fine out of the box and won't create false positives for most of the users.
+There are 3 mechanisms then that can be aggressively reported: imports, renders, and queries.
+This new Aggressive Reporting feature will just work fine out of the box and won't create false positives for most of the users.
 However, it's possible to do some tweaks to disable some of these behaviors using the new [Shared Settings](#shared-settings).
 We recommend you to keep reading this section to know more about these Aggressive Reporting behaviors and then check the Shared Settings if you think you'd still need it for some particular reason.

 _You can find the motivation behind this behavior on [this issue comment](https://github.com/testing-library/eslint-plugin-testing-library/issues/222#issuecomment-679592434)._

 ### Imports

 By default, `eslint-plugin-testing-library` v4 won't check from which module are the utils imported.
-This means it doesn't matter if you are importing the utils from `@testing-library/*`, `test-utils` or `whatever`.
+This means it doesn't matter if you are importing the utils from `@testing-library/*`, `test-utils` or `whatever`: they'll be assumed as Testing Library related if matching Testing Library utils patterns.

-There is a new Shared Setting to restrict this scope though: [`utils-module`](#testing-libraryutils-module).
-By using this setting, only utils imported from `@testing-library/*` packages, or the custom one indicated in this setting would be reported.
+There is a Shared Setting property to restrict this mechanism though: [`utils-module`](#testing-libraryutils-module).
+By using this setting, only utils imported from `@testing-library/*` packages + the custom one indicated in this setting would be reported.

 ### Renders

 By default, `eslint-plugin-testing-library` v4 will assume that all methods which names contain "render" should be reported.
 This means it doesn't matter if you are rendering your elements for testing using `render`, `customRender` or `renderWithRedux`.

-There is a new Shared Setting to restrict this scope though: [`custom-renders`](#testing-librarycustom-renders).
-By using this setting, only methods strictly named `render` or as one of the indicated Custom Renders would be reported.
+There is a Shared Setting property to restrict this mechanism though: [`custom-renders`](#testing-librarycustom-renders).
+By using this setting, only methods strictly named `render` + custom ones indicated in this setting would be reported.

 ### Queries

 `eslint-plugin-testing-library` v4 will assume that all methods named following the pattern `get(All)By*`, `query(All)By*`, or `find(All)By*` are queries to be reported.
 This means it doesn't matter if you are using a built-in query (`getByText`), or a custom one (`getByIcon`): if it matches this pattern, it will be assumed as a potential query to be reported.

-There is no way to restrict this behavior for now.
+There is a Shared Setting property to restrict this mechanism though: [`custom-queries`](#testing-librarycustom-queries).
+By using this setting, only [built-in queries](https://testing-library.com/docs/queries/about) + custom ones indicated in this setting would be reported.

 ## Shared Settings